ORF Radio-Symphonieorchester Wien

 Since 2007 the Vienna RSO has appeared regularly at the Theater an der Wien, establishing an excellent reputation as an opera orchestra.

-The Orchestra’s recording activities include numerous world premiere recordings of early 20th-century Austrian music, as well as contemporary Austrian pieces.
-In 2019 the Orchestra’s live recording of Gottfried von Einem’s Der Prozess from the 2018 Salzburg Festival was awarded the Diapason d’Or and the German Record Critics’ Award.
-The Vienna RSO has also won the OPUS Klassik five times, including most recently for a recording of Sergei Prokofiev’s two violin concertos with Tianwa Yang.
+Most of the Orchestra’s performances are broadcast on the radio, both by Ö1 and internationally.
+In addition, the Vienna RSO has released numerous award-winning CD recordings.
+Its recording activities include many world premiere recordings of early 20th-century Austrian music, as well as contemporary Austrian pieces.
+In 2019 the Orchestra’s live recording of Gottfried von Einem’s Der Prozess from Salzburg Festival was awarded the Diapason d’Or and the German Record Critics’ Award.
+The RSO has also won the OPUS Klassik five times, including most recently for a recording of Prokofiev’s two violin concertos with Tianwa Yang.
+In 2024 the Orchestra’s album City Noir, featuring works by John Adams, was nominated for a Grammy.

 The Orchestra runs a broad educational programme, with workshops for children and young people.
 Since 1997 talented musicians have been annually admitted into the Orchestra’s academy.
-The Vienna RSO plays regularly at the final concerts of the conducting class at the University of Music and Performing Arts in Vienna.

 Photos and Videos